 A broader view of the supply chain

 With the tin example in mind, it’s important not to consider packaging in isolation but to view the overall supply chain.
-Working closely with the University of Bath we’re conducting a life cycle assessment to determine which areas of the chain hold the biggest impact.
-The allows us to make informed decisions to minimise our environmental impact and we’re hoping to challenge some much needed conversations in the industry.
+Working closely with the University of Bath we’ve conducted a life cycle assessment to determine which areas of the chain hold the biggest impact.
+That’s how we understood that food miles have a greater impact than packaging.
+This allows us to make informed decisions to minimise our environmental impact.
+We’re hoping to challenge some much needed conversations in the industry.

-We’ve recently heard that in 10 years, sugar beet and potato starch will be used for packaging.
-We can’t wait to hear about more exciting sustainability discoveries and want to make sure we’re always acting as ambassadors within our industry.
+We’ve recently spotted some exciting developments like sugar beet and potato starch packaging.
+We can’t wait to explore these eco friendly packaging options when they become available, to make sure we’re always acting as ambassadors within our industry.